Six-time Tony Award Winner Dear Evan Hansen Smashes Records at the Ahmanson

 By: Keri Tombazian

 After a delayed curtain of close to twenty minutes, Evan Hansen (Ben Levi Ross) hit the stage wearing his now familiar arm-cast and the crowd went wild.
 Before so much as a word of dialogue was spoken, the opening night audience broke into one of the longest top-of-the-show ovations in recent CTG history.
-So revered is the story of the anxiety-ridden, obsessive-compulsive high school senior, the crowd greeted it expecting a transformative night of theater and a desire to love it as much as the throngs of Broadway, who continue to pack the New York Beacon Theatre house.
+So revered is the story of the anxiety-ridden, obsessive-compulsive high school senior, the crowd greeted it expecting a transformative night of theater and a desire to love it as much as the throngs of Broadway, who continue to pack the Music Box.
 In that special language spoken between audience and players, the message was clear: we want to love you.

 There was also much speculation in the lobby-talk about whether or not any actor could manage to shine in a role that blazed as brightly as it did in the person of its originator, Ben Platt.